Malta attracts wealth, talent, investment to its shores providing red carpet welcome to wealthy foreigners investing in the island.

-Malta offers golden visa (permanent residency) to investors to invest in Government bonds/stocks/treasury securities for five years.
-The entire investment is refunded to investors after five years .
-Investors along with their family members including adult children and parents receive permanent residency rights to live in Malta.
+Malta offers golden visa (permanent residency) to investors and their family members including adult children and parents receive permanent residency rights to live in Malta with free movement in schengen area.

 Malta issues schengen residence permit can travel freely within 26 EU schengen states including Switzerland.

-The Malta Residency Visa (MRVA) Programme, provides international investors with permanent residency rights.
+The Malta Permanent Residency Programme, provides international investors with permanent residency rights.
 These rights will apply only for non-EU / EEA / Swiss Nationals.
-The Programme provides an opportunity for potential beneficiaries and dependents to reside, settle or stay indefinitely in Malta according to Legal Notice 288 of 2015.
+The Programme provides an opportunity for potential beneficiaries and dependents to reside, settle or stay indefinitely in Malta .
+The Programme may be capped to 400 investors annually.

 - Malta Residency by Investment scheme